sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ![Volume group created, ~20 GiB available](../screenshots/06-storage-and-quotas_02.png)

-The logical volume was deliberately sized at **15 GB**, not the full 20 GB — leaving roughly 5 GB unallocated in the volume group on purpose, to demonstrate live volume growth later in this document rather than requiring a second disk just to prove the concept:
+The logical volume was deliberately sized at **15 GB**, not the full 20 GB, leaving roughly 5 GB unallocated in the volume group on purpose, to demonstrate live volume growth later in this document rather than requiring a second disk just to prove the concept:

 ```bash
 sudo lvcreate -L 15G -n samba-data mednet-data-vg